magento/adobe-stock-integration/README.md

-Welcome to the Adobe Stock Image community project!
+TestWelcome to the Adobe Stock Image community project!

 # Overview